Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-This project involved applying core statistical concepts and using R to compute statistics on production data for car manufacturing production process.
+This project involved applying core statistical concepts and using R to compute statistics on production data for a car manufacturing production process.
 The core statistical concepts applied are:
 •	mathematical data types
 •	null and alternative hypothesis
 •	p-values and hypothesis testing